Skip to Main Content

 • credit the company or organization that created the AI model as the author.

-For more information, see the APA Style Blog: How to Cite ChatGPT.
+For more information, see the APA Style Blog: How to Cite ChatGPT and the APA Journals policy on generative AI guidance.

 In-Text Citation Format